pagkly/Zed/Investopedia3/What You Should Know About Letters of Credit.md

 ## How a Letter of Credit Works

-Because a letter of credit is typically a [negotiable instrument](https://www.investopedia.com/terms/n/negotiable-instrument.asp), the issuing bank pays the beneficiary or any bank nominated by the beneficiary.
+Because a letter of credit is typically a [[negotiable instrument]](https://www.investopedia.com/terms/n/negotiable-instrument.asp), the issuing bank pays the beneficiary or any bank nominated by the beneficiary.
 If a letter of credit is transferable, the beneficiary may assign another entity, such as a corporate parent or a third party, the right to draw.

 Banks typically require a pledge of securities or cash as collateral for issuing a letter of credit.